Glover Park–Dupont Circle Line: Better Bus Redesign

-As part of WMATA's Better Bus Redesign beginning on June 29, 2025, Route D2 was merged with the N4 and N6 and renamed into the D96.
+Beginning on June 29, 2025, Route D2 was merged with the N4 and N6 and renamed into the D96.
 The new D96 operates between Bethesda station, Wisconsin Avenue, Friendship Heights station and Wesley Heights, then operates along New Mexico Avenue and on the former D2 route between Glover Park and Dupont Circle.
 Weekday service was then extended to Potomac Park.
+A new Route C85 was also created, operating between Pinehurst Circle and Foggy Bottom-GWU station via the Glover Park loop.